HPC-dev-acc/mario-demo/docs/10-requirement.md

 # Requirements

-_Updated for v2.8.0: design mode now outlines collision boxes for all objects and characters._
+_Updated for v2.9.0: touch buttons are circular and pinned to the bottom corners._

 ## URS
 - **URS-001: Start menu and language choice**